-- 4.1 The Trustee has appointed an investment manager which is authorised under the Financial Services and Markets Act 2000 to undertake investment business.
-After gaining (and, at most, annually reconfirming) appropriate investment advice, the Trustee has specified the asset allocation of every manager.
-Investment choice has been delegated to the managers subject to defined tolerances relative to their respective benchmarks. - 4.2 In investing in a bulk annuity policy, the Trustee will naturally lose this level of control of the underlying investment strategy selected by the insurer.
-However, such investments are overseen by the Prudential Regulation Authority. - 4.3 In this context, investment advice is defined by Section 36 of Pensions Act 1995 (as amended).
+- 4.1 The Trustee has appointed an investment manager which is authorised under the Financial Services and Markets Act 2000 to undertake investment business after gaining (and, at most, annually reconfirming) appropriate investment advice.
+Investment choice (selection of individual securities) has been delegated to the managers of each asset class. - 4.2 In this context, investment advice is defined by Section 36 of Pensions Act 1995 (as amended).